 But you know, as this fabulous painter that you are, that you have your paint, your brush, and your blank canvas waiting on you.

-but guilt steps in “do you know how much time that’s going to take you?”
+But guilt steps in “do you know how much time that’s going to take you?”
 The kids are gonna miss you.
-It’s suppose to be family day.
+It’s supposed to be a family day.
 And aren’t you gonna miss the kids.
 What are you, against spending time with your family now?

 so you don’t do it. you don’t paint. even though you know painting is exactly what you know you need to do.

-You know you need an outlet. a way to take care of yourself and replenish. but guilt. guilt is loud and she said you shouldn’t do it because it’ll make you look bad.
+You know you need an outlet. a way to take care of yourself and replenish.
+But guilt is loud and she said you shouldn’t do it because it’ll make you look bad.
 So you don’t do it.

-So now, how in the world do you move past these polarizing accusation from guilt that you’re being selfish or wrong for wanting to take care of yourself?
+So now, how in the world do you move past these polarizing accusations from guilt that you’re being selfish or wrong for wanting to take care of yourself?
 How do you not let it get to you?
-How do you break up the toxic relationship between guilt and self care.
+How do you break up the toxic relationship between guilt and self-care.

 Recognize that just because guilt is showing up, it doesn’t mean you’re actually doing something wrong.